How to Build a Company Volunteer Program

 STEP 2: Develop a Vetting Process

-If you're building a program for a large company, you'll likely have more proposals than you can handle.
+If you're building a volunteer program for a large company, you'll likely have more proposals than you can handle.
 Develop a vetting process to determine which causes the program should focus on.
-As part of that process, a cross-functional selection committee can should be created to review requests from employees or outside organizations each quarter.
+As part of that process, a cross-functional selection committee can be created to review requests from employees or outside organizations each quarter.
 The committee will determine which proposals align with your company's objectives and define the impact of the donated funds.

 STEP 3: Build Enthusiasm

-As with many internal participation initiatives, identifying an internal sponsor for the employee volunteer program is a an effective way to build program momentum.
+As with many internal participation initiatives, identifying an internal sponsor for the employee volunteer program is an effective way to build volunteer program momentum.
 Executive sponsors play an important role in building credibility and getting employees excited.